 Both lists of included vitamins are pretty similar, though there are a few differences worth pointing out and unpacking.

-Bioavailability of Flinstones vs Hiya
+Bioavailability of Flintstones vs Hiya

 Bioavailability: how much of a particular nutrient is absorbed and utilized in the body.